Freegle/iznik-server-go/README.md

 Iznik is a platform for online reuse of unwanted items.
 This is a work-in-progress implementation of the server in Go.
-The initial aim is to provide fast read-only access, so that we can render pages significantly faster than the [PHP server](https://github.com/Freegle/iznik-server).
+The initial aim is to provide fast read-only access, so that we can render pages significantly faster than when using the [PHP server](https://github.com/Freegle/iznik-server).

 ## Status

-This is a WIP.
+**This is a WIP.**

 What works - read-only access to:
 * Groups
 * Messages
-* Users (including the logged in user via a JWT)
+* Users (including the logged in user via a JWT returned by the PHP server)

 What doesn't work:
 * Chat